For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Tournament Stats.
-Please note, this week's event is being played on a new course to the European Tour so event stats should be considered accordingly: Current Form | Event Form | First Round Leader | Top 20 Finishes.
+Please note, only the last 2 years were played on this track - all previous Volvo China Opens were held elsewhere and event form should be considered accordingly: Current Form | Event Form | First Round Leader | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
 Alex Levy, 25/1; Haotong Li, 100/1; 2015: Ashun Wu, 200/1; 2014: Alex Levy, 150/1; 2013: Brett Rumford, 50/1; 2012: Branden Grace, 60/1; 2011: Nicolas Colsaerts, 80/1; 2010: YE Yang, 14/1.
 For a summary of winners' odds on the European Tour for the past 8 years based on the 2017 schedule click here.

 Weather Forecast.
 The latest weather forecast for Beijing is here.
 After a wet weekend in the Beijing area, the weather has cleared up significantly and pretty perfect conditions are expected for the tournament days with temperatures reaching 85 Fahrenheit by the weekend and the breeze picking up to around 10mph in the afternoons.

 Tournament Trends & Key Factors.
 Top 3 finishers (and ties) from the past 2 years here at Topwin gives us a little insight into this week's test: